• Skip to main content

 • Contact

-• What Exactly is a Link-Detached House?
+What is a Link-Detached House?

-According to RICS surveyors, a link detached property or house is a term given to residential units that share no common walls with another house or dwelling.
+A link-detached property or house is a term given to residential units that share no common walls with another house or dwelling.
 They are, however, typically linked together by a garage.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.